 Answering Questions About Emergency Spill Response Services

 Companies faced with petroleum, industrial waste, and chemical spills may feel overwhelmed thinking about the legal and environmental consequences.
-As chemical spill cleanup specialists in Texas, Colorado, Missouri, and Oklahoma, CG Environmental – The Cleaning Guys is here to answer questions and help clients deal with the aftermath with our 24/7 emergency spill responses.
+As chemical spill cleanup specialists in Texas, Colorado, Missouri, Oklahoma and neighboring states, CG Environmental – The Cleaning Guys is here to answer questions and help clients deal with the aftermath with our 24/7 emergency spill responses.
 Should you not see the answer to your question listed below, we encourage you to contact us via phone or email.

 What Should You Do When a Chemical Spill Occurs?